bluegreen-labs/phenocam_installation_tool_v2/README.md

 ### 2. Software prerequisites

-For the script to run successfully you will need an `ssh` client and bash support, these are included in both MacOS and Linux default installs and can be provided in Windows by [using the linux subsystem](https://learn.microsoft.com/en-us/windows/wsl/install).
+For the script to run successfully you will need an `ssh` client and bash support, these are included in both MacOS and Linux default installs and can be provided in Windows by [using the Windows linux subsystem (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
+Follow the instructions on the WSL carefully, and **reboot your system** before opening a WSL (Ubuntu) terminal.
+At times copying commands in to the WSL terminal might fail.
+In this case **use the (right click) menu** rather than keyboard shortcuts.

-You can download this required repository by either a direct download of a [zip file](https://github.com/bluegreen-labs/phenocam_installation_tool_v2/), or if you have git running by cloning the branch with:
+Once you have access to a WSL/linux terminal you can download this repository by either a direct download of a [zip file](https://github.com/bluegreen-labs/phenocam_installation_tool_v2/), or if you have git running by cloning the branch with:

 ```bash
 git clone https://github.com/bluegreen-labs/phenocam_installation_tool_v2.git